catalyst/moodle-tool_passwordvalidator/README.md

 checks the hash of the password against the HaveIBeenPwned breached passwords API, and disallows passwords that have been found in any of the catalogued breaches </p1>

+<h2>Moodle Configuration Checker</h2>
+<p1>This will automatically check the moodle configuration for settings that are either relied on by the plugin, or conflict with the plugin.
+It checks the password policy enforced by Moodle, which should be disabled and the plugin used instead, as well as the configuration settings of the policy if the policy is enabled.
+It is not recommended to enforce a minimum number of specific types of characters, such as uppercase letters, lowercase letters, special characters, and non-alphanumberic characters. </p1>

 <h2> Password Tester </h2>
 <p1> The password tester allows admins to enter a password.
 Upon saving changes to the settings, the password will be validated against the above configuration, and the user will be alerted
 as to the status of the password.
 For the purposes of password lockout testing and information testing, the password will be checked against the current user account accessing the settings,